 If possible, it is recommended to donate or sell furniture.
-As a last resort, stripped household furniture shall be placed in the bulky waste container.
+As a last resort, remove pillows (if applicable) and place in a PAYT bag.
+The remainder of the household furniture shall be placed in the “Bulky Waste” container.

 NO!
 Plastic bags are consistently the most common contaminant and can cause complete shutdown of the RIRRC single stream recycling machines.
 An overview of their operations is detailed in the following video:

 Plastic bags can be recycled by bringing them to local retailers that participate in the “Restore” program.
 This program uses marked blue boxes (usually at the front of a store) where a person can put their plastic bags so that they are recycled.
 Any plastic that is “stretchy” can be recycled via the “Restore” program, otherwise it will need to be placed in a PAYT bag.

 For more information regarding acceptable plastic films for the “Restore” bins watch:

 Mattress and box spring disposal is free for Portsmouth residents with a Transfer Station sticker if:

 NOTE: This program does not include: • mattress pads/toppers • sleeping bags • pillows • car beds • mattresses smaller than twin size • water beds • air mattresses • fold-out sofa beds • futons.
 If possible, these items should be cut up and placed into PAYT bags, or otherwise disposed of as bulky waste.